-This course examines classical and current educational theories that impact instruction from a research-based approach.
+This course examines classical and current educational theories that impact instruction from a researchbased approach.
 Authentic assessments in the P-12 curriculum are studied and developed along with Keeran School of Education lesson plans.
 Students will develop an understanding of how to create assessments that both inform instruction and evaluate student knowledge.
-Offered every spring.
-(Corequisite EDF 210)
+(Offered Every Spring) EDF 242 Math for Teachers II 3 Credit Hours